header image

 Scientific session 3: Computational Approaches to Protein Functions

-• Representing gene function using the Gene Ontology - Pascale Gaudet (SIB, Geneva) (15 min)
+• Representing gene function using the Gene Ontology - Pascale Gaudet (Geneva, CH) (15 min)

-• Neuro-symbolic AI reveals the functions of proteins in complex systems - Robert Hoehndorf (Thuwal, Saudi Arabia) (15 min)
+• Neuro-symbolic AI reveals the functions of proteins in complex systems - Robert Hoehndorf (Thuwal, AS) (15 min)

 • Approaches to assigning functions to the unknome - Sean Munro (Cambridge, UK) (15 min)